italo-souza-silva/webdev/JQUERY/README.md

 -Ajax.

 In this course, it was made an introduction to Jquery.
 Here, in these files, there are examples of animating, ajax, how to detect a click, changing the style, etc. At the end of this section, there is a project.

-<h3 align="center">Table of Content:</h3>
+Also check the [jQuery documentation](https://api.jquery.com/) to learn more about it.

+---

+<a name="exe"><h3>Exercises and Project: Code Sample and Images</h3></a>

-*  <h5>Files:</h5>
+*  <h5>Exercises:</h5>

 *  *  **-ajax.html:** *How to use ajax.*